 Believe it or not, back in 1858, when Baker University was founded, this entire area was prairie.

-Today the largest and probably oldest trees on campus are the Northern Catalpas.
+The arboretum is formally bound to the north by Dearborn Street, to the east by Sixth Street, to the west by Eighth Street, and on the south by Grove Street.
+It includes over 100 varieties of trees.
+Today the largest and probably oldest trees on campus are the northern catalpas.
 One of these grand old trees, which had to be removed recently, was more than 120 years old and was most likely planted sometime around 1882, the year Centenary Hall was built.
 Centenary Hall is no longer standing, but there are still 14 of these trees with diameters of more than 30 inches.

-If you visit the campus and view the arboretum, download the Walking Tour Map.
-If you’d like a virtual view of the arboretum, please take a look at the Google Map below.
+If you’d like a virtual view of the arboretum, please take a look at the Google Map.
 Arboretum specimens are marked as tree icons; clicking an icon will display information about that specimen and a link (in the Image URL field) to a Flickr set of specimen photos.

 On occasion the Arboretum Committee will plant trees in the Ivan L. Boyd Arboretum to recognize individuals, organizations, or events that reflect the mission, character, values, or goals of Baker University.
 These trees may further be recognized as either honorary, in light of the honoree’s important contributions to the university, or as memorial to recognize a recently deceased member of the university community.

 Annually during the fall academic semester, and not later than October 31, the Arboretum Committee may receive nominations for commemorative trees from department heads of all units of the university and members of the extended Baker University community.
 Nominations for commemorative tree recipients who meet the Arboretum Committee’s criteria (listed on the nomination form) can be made by submitting a formal request for nomination.

 Arboretum Management Plan